itcojo/itcovitz_reduced_atmospheres/README.md

 ## by J. P. Itcovitz, Institute of Astronomy, University of Cambridge

 This code accompanies, and can be used to reproduce the results and figures of, Itcovitz et al. (2021) (doi:URL).

 The code is presented as a Python module, with an accompanying yml for reproducibility of the Python environment.
+A helpful guide on managing conda environments can be found [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 ## Code Structure